 As of April 1, 2006, pursuant to the Off-Highway Vehicles Act, all Off-Highway Vehicle (OHV) users who ride recreationally off their own land have been required to pay $40 per year into the Off-Highway Vehicle Infrastructure Fund.

 The Off-Highway Vehicle Infrastructure Fund is a Special Purpose Fund as described by the Province’s Finance Act.
 Funds are collected by government from OHV users for a specific purpose.
-It consists of money acquired by agreement, gift, donation, bequest or contribution; income accruing to the fund; and penalties received by Her Majesty in the right of the Province pursuant to the Off-Highway Vehicles Act.
+It consists of money acquired by agreement, gift, donation, bequest or contribution; income accruing to the fund; and penalties received by His Majesty in the right of the Province pursuant to the Off-Highway Vehicles Act.

 It is not part of the general operating budget of government nor attributed to the budget of a particular department or agency.
 The fund (and interest earned) is segregated and tracked for Financial Statement purposes and is maintained by the Department of Finance.
 An annual financial statement is prepared as per Treasury Board procedures.